-The Company has cash balances and the majority of debt with fixed interest rates and therefore is not significantly exposed to fluctuating interest rates.
+The Company has cash balances and the majority of its debt has fixed interest rates, therefore is not significantly exposed to fluctuating interest rates.
 The Company's current policy is to invest some of the excess cash in investment-grade highly liquid demand deposit certificates issued by its banking institutions.

-(b) Foreign currency risk
+(b)Foreign currency risk

 Foreign exchange risk arises when the Company enters into transactions denominated in a currency other than its functional currency.
-A significant portion of the Company's revenues are denominated in United States dollars ("USD") along with a portion of its purchases.
-To the extent possible, the Company uses cash received from sales to finance its USD purchases and limit its exposure to foreign currency risk.
-If a shift in foreign currency exchange rates of 10% were to occur, the foreign exchange gain or loss on the Company's net monetary assets would change by approximately \$122,000 as at June 30, 2021.
+A significant portion of the Company's revenues and a portion of its purchases are denominated in United States dollars ("USD").
+To the extent possible, the Company uses cash received from sales to finance its USD purchases, thereby limiting its exposure to foreign currency risk.
+If a shift in foreign currency exchange rates of 10% were to occur, the foreign exchange gain or loss on the Company's net monetary assets would change by approximately \$106,000 as at September 30, 2021.